IngliseKolledz/CAS/_plays/06-reflections.md

 - Would you say you have met your own expectations?
 - Which difficulties did you face?
 - Did  you at any stage feel that you were failing to achieve your expectations?

-- If so, did someone help you then?
-In case, who?
-How?
+  If so, did you find help at this stage?
+Who, how?

-- Who guided your reflections during the whole project?
+- Who guided your reflections during the project?
 - Did you find that useful?
 - What did you think you learned about yourself through this activity?
 - What did you learn about others through this activity?
-- How will you be able to apply what you have learnt in other life situations?
+- How will you be able to apply what you have learned in other life situations?
 - Do you think this activity benefited other people?
-If so, whom, and how?
+If so — whom, and how?
 - What would you change if you were to do this all again?
 - What would you like to do next if you could continue with this activity?